 Regular Expressions (RegEx) are sequences of text characters used to describe a search pattern.
 They are somewhat akin to "wildcard" characters, i.e. "*" or "?", but are much more flexible and powerful.
 Regular expressions start with the "#" character.
 See MSDN for examples.

-Here is an example that searches for the "onload" attribute that contains the word "focus".
+Here is an example that searches for the "onsubmit" attribute that contains the word "Event".